 While this isn’t exactly keeping the paints wet it’s more rewetting them, usually when this is asked it is because someone wants to use their paints for a long time or not waste them.
 And this does that.
 I thought I’d included it for that reason.

 If you are going to do this and the paints are available where you live I would recommend getting the mediums & unlocking formula that goes with it.
-I have these paints and haven’t had that much success at rewetting them without it.
+I have these paints and haven’t had that much success at rewetting them without them.
 I will get back to them at some point to explore them further.

 Keep Your Paints In The Fridge To Store Them Longer